Partitioning Operators in Linq

 In this article, I am going to give you a brief introduction to Partitioning Operations in Linq.
 Please read our previous article before proceeding to this article where we discussed the SequenceEqual Method in Linq with some examples.
 As part of this article, we are going to discuss the following three-pointers.

-The Partitioning Operations in Linq are used to divide a sequence or you can say data source into two part and then return one of them as output without changing the positions of the elements.
+The Partitioning Operations in Linq are used to divide a sequence or you can say data source into two parts and then return one of them as output without changing the positions of the elements.

 Why do we need Partitioning Operators?